 Holocaust Memorial Day

-Once again we are working with the Holocaust Educational Trust, that offer their services for free.
-Their aims are to provide education so that this kind of atrocity will be remembered, understood, and never be repeated.
+Holocaust Memorial day aims are to provide education so that this kind of atrocity will be remembered, understood, and never be repeated.

 Holocaust Memorial Day is on the 27 January.
 It is a date when millions of people all around the world remember the victims of genocide.
 The date is the day in 1945 when Auschwitz-Birkenau, the largest of the Nazi concentration camps, was liberated.
 Over 6 million Jews were exterminated by the Nazis but then some studies suggest the true death toll could be as many as 20 million.

 Holocaust Memorial Day is not just about remembering the holocaust during the Second World War, it is about remembering all genocides that have taken place, are taking place, and praying for an end to all racial violence.

 The theme for Holocaust Memorial Day (HMD) 2022 is One Day.
 This theme encourages us to think about how one day can change and form a direction,